ahungry/prog-fill/README.md

 ### prog-fill-floating-open-paren-p

-With this set to t, it will make a parenthesis "float" by itself, such
+With this set to t, it will make a parenthesis "float" by itself.

-as:
+Such as in PHP:

 ```php
 $this->that(